coleygroup/QM-augmented_GNN/README.md

 in which, rxn_smiles are the full reaction SMILES and products_run are the potential products (major.minor1.minor2.....).

 ## Training
-This repository cotains three main directories, each providing two graph neural network models (GNN and ml-QM-GNN), tailored to the considered data set and task, as described in the paper.
+This repository contains three main directories, each providing two distinct graph neural network models (GNN and ml-QM-GNN), tailored to the considered data set and task, as described in the paper.

 ### GNN
-Conventional graph neural networks that relies only on the machine learned reaction representation of a given reaction.
+Conventional graph neural networks that rely only on the machine learned reaction representation of a given reaction.
 To train the model, run:
 ```
 python reactivitiy.py -m GNN --data_path <path to the .csv file> --model_dir <directory to save the trained model>